SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 How to choose what to automate and what not to.

-Bolton quote: "If you try to “automate” bad testing, you’ll find yourself doing bad testing faster and worse than you’ve ever done it before."
+> "If you try to “automate” bad testing, you’ll find yourself doing bad testing faster and worse than you’ve ever done it before."
+>        - Michael Bolton

 <!--endintro-->